AdaCore/learn/content/courses/intro-to-ada/chapters/standard_library_strings.rst

   require a maximum length to be specified at the declaration of a string.
 In this sense, they are very flexible.

+.. admonition:: For further reading...

+    Although we don't specify a maximum length for unbounded string, the limit is :arm:`defined by the Reference Manual <A-4-5>`:

+        An object of type :ada:`Unbounded_String` represents a :ada:`String` whose low bound is 1 and whose length can vary conceptually between 0 and :ada:`Natural'Last`.

+    Therefore, the implicit maximum length is :ada:`Natural'Last`.
+In contrast, bounded strings have an explicit maximum length that is specified when the :ada:`Generic_Bounded_Length` package is instantiated (as we'll see :ref:`later on <Intro_Ada_Bounded_Strings>`).

+    Another difference between bounded and unbounded strings is the strategy that is used by the compiler to allocate memory for those strings.
+When using GNAT, bounded strings are allocated on the stack, while unbounded strings are allocated on the heap.

 The following sections present an overview of the different string types and common operations for string types.